EBZebra/docs/edge/source/guide/keycapture.md

 &#53;.
 Replace the values (within the quotes) for 'name,' 'from' and 'to' fields, as required.

 > **Note**: The 'from' field refers to the key's current keycode value; the 'to' will hold the value that replaces it.
-In the example above, pressing the '0' key (after mapping) will generate a keycode value of '0x30' instead of its former value of '7.' <!--For help with the 'name' field, please refer to the [Android KeyEvent documentation](http://developer.android.com/reference/android/view/KeyEvent.html) for the complete list of Android key names. -->For help exposing the keycodes, **see the Handling Incorrect Keycodes section**, below.
+In the example above, pressing the '0' key (after mapping) will generate a keycode value of '0x30' instead of its former value of '7.'
+The 'name' field can hold any value; [standard Android key names](http://developer.android.com/reference/android/view/KeyEvent.html) are recommended.

+**For help exposing the keycodes, see the Handling Incorrect Keycodes section below**.

 &#54;.
 Repeat steps 4 and 5 until all required keycodes are mapped.